Service Trust Agreement

-1. Other professionals such as engineers, doctors, dentists, accountants and lawyers that can’t otherwise share profit easily.
+- Other professionals such as engineers, doctors, dentists, accountants and lawyers that cannot otherwise share profit easily.

 The firm brings in revenue of $1.6m.
 The Service Trust provides services to the firm.
 The Service Trust Agreement sets out the services.
 Services include cleaning the office, providing secretaries, maintaining a diary, computers, marketing, office lease and bookkeeping.
 The service entity owns the equipment and employs all non-partner staff.